-Legal and policy concerns are inherent aspects of IT management.
-The terms and conditions under which IT products and services are provided, as well as the security, disposition, and appropriate use of systems and information each require IT (and non-IT) managers to consider the legal context for IT as a matter of routine.
+Legal and policy concerns are inherent aspects for IT and non-IT management.
+The terms and conditions under which IT products and services are provided, as well as the security and data protection, disposition, and appropriate use of systems and information each require IT (and non-IT) managers to consider the legal context for IT as a matter of routine.
 As IT has become critical to the global economy, there is ongoing need, in both the private and public sectors, for qualified information technology managers who can perceive and, with counsel, respond to the legal and regulatory environment for IT worldwide.

 This certificate provides a perspective on that environment and the best management practices in responding to it.
 As such, it will be of widespread interest to IT practitioners and vendors, especially service providers, managers of IT ventures, senior managers with responsibility for implementing IT solutions enterprise wide, compliance and security officers, and IT consultants.

-The cadre of candidates for this program includes compliance officers and IT managers responsible for solutions bearing on compliance with regulatory requirements and discovery requests.
+The cadre of candidates for this program includes attorneys, compliance officers and IT and non-IT managers responsible for solutions bearing on compliance with regulatory requirements and discovery requests.
 The faculty that teaches these courses are usually practicing attorneys that have experience with the respective "global/local" regulations/laws.

 The Legal Issues in IT Certificate provides attendees with competitive advantage by giving them the tools to recognize legally significant developments and to manage, with counsel, the process of responding appropriately to those developments.